The Easiest Way to Fix a Broken Chair Seat

 repaired and painted youth chair that had a broken chair seat

 Just for fun, here is another chair seat repair.
-It’s a totally different type of repair and I think you will love the results!
+It’s a different type of repair and I think you will love the results!

 Repairing Caned Chairs | An Alternative Method